 Most panic attacks last for between 5 and 20 minutes.
-Some panic attacks have been reported to last up to an hour.
+Some panic attacks can last up to an hour.

 The number of attacks you have will depend on how severe your condition is.
-Some people have attacks once or twice a month, while others have them several times a week.
+Some people have attacks once or twice a month.
+Others have them several times a week.

-Although panic attacks are frightening, they're not dangerous.
-An attack won't cause you any physical harm.
+Panic attacks can be frightening, but they're not dangerous.
+An attack will not cause you any physical harm.
 It's unlikely that you'll be admitted to hospital if you have one.

-Be aware that most of these symptoms can also be symptoms of other conditions or problems.
-You may not always be experiencing a panic attack.
-For example, you may have a racing heartbeat if you have very low blood pressure.
+The symptoms of panic attacks can also be symptoms of other conditions or problems.
+You may not always be having a panic attack.
+For example, you can have a racing heartbeat if you have very low blood pressure.

 When to see your GP

-Talk to your GP if the symptoms have made everyday activities difficult for you.
+Talk to your GP if your symptoms have made everyday activities difficult for you.

 - how long you have had the symptoms

-They may also carry out a physical examination to rule out other conditions.
+They may also do a physical examination to rule out other conditions.

 It can be difficult to talk to someone else about your feelings, emotions and personal life.
-Try not to feel anxious or embarrassed.
+But try not to feel too embarrassed.

-You may be diagnosed with panic disorder if you have experienced:
+You may be diagnosed with panic disorder if you have experienced at least:

-- at least a month of continuous worry or concern about having further attacks
+- a month of continuous worry or concern about having further attacks

 Treatments for panic disorder